 - children with double-jointed fingers could struggle more due to the need for agile movements

 It is a single-reed instrument capable of playing from the highest notes to the lower ones, producing mellow tones.
-It can serve as a bridge for those willing to switching later one to a Basson or an Oboe.
+It can serve as a bridge for those willing to switch later to a Basson or an Oboe.

-It requires that the player remains with his or her chins flat and the corners firm.
+It requires that the player remains with his or her chin flat and the corners firm.

 - Wider and not overly long fingers could be more suitable to play the clarinet

 - Students that possess good finger skills are normally successful in playing the clarinet

 - Wider fingers are better, and usually, fingers that are not overly long are better

 - Similar to the flute, clarinet players with braces should not have major problems playing it